‘The computer won’t do that’

 Alex spoke about the coding that resulted in titles being strictly linked with the recorded gender; as Alex is a trans woman, she felt that she had been deliberately prevented from using a different title unless she also chose to change her gender in the record, thus getting a new NHS number.

-The issue with changing titles seemed to happened with several GPs.
+The issue with changing titles seemed to happen with several GPs.
 Cameron, a trans man who spoke with us about his experiences in an interview, said he had no problem changing his name in the record but continued to get letters addressed to ‘Ms’.
 This was particularly distressing as he lived in shared accommodation and did not want anyone to know that he was transgender.
 Cameron raised this with his GP and was told ‘the computer won’t do that’.
 He ended up getting a new NHS number to resolve this and is now referred to as ‘Mr’, but as a result all records of his childhood vaccinations and other medical information were lost.

-Lived-experience insights also revealed that not all GPs or transgender and non-binary people are aware of the actual process for changing gender in the NHS record.
-Jamie told us that they had changed their name with their GP but were asked for a GRC to change gender and were unaware that this was not required by law.
+Jamie told us that they had changed their name with their GP but were asked for a Gender Reassignment Certificate to change gender and were unaware that this was not required by law.
 Cameron similarly decided to undergo the process after finding out about it from online support groups, but did not realise he would lose all of his previous medical history.

 There is clearly a technical problem that requires a solution here.
 The data-driven systems appear to link pronouns quite rigidly with the official gender on the record, but this is often counter-intuitive to providing gender-affirmative care.
 It is possible for a person to request that they be referred to with a different name and pronoun while still keeping their gender marker as it is in the record.
 Transgender and non-binary people may have many reasons for not wanting to officially change their gender, and this should not preclude them from getting the care they need.